 They both have baggage.
 But whereas Johnny's is packed with assorted lightweight regrets, Frankie buries a frightening experience of abusive.
 It makes this a more challenging role for the actress, who is motivated by strong fears she does not want to reveal.
 Still, she liked Johnny enough to invite him upstairs, and as things move along, we have reason to believe he really does feel this is as important – if not more so – for her as it is for him.
 If he lets her pull back to her comfortable solitude, she may remain in her shell forever.

 McNally's call for full nudity, which Ross' actors gamely embrace, makes getting at Frankie's psychology even tougher.
 Initially, she is unaware just how committed Johnny is to staying.
 Blair's Frankie has apparently buried her feelings so well that she doesn't let anything penetrate in the first section.
 There are no signs of retreat, and the mixed signals of casual nudity only complicate things, not only for Johnny, but for the audience.
+It was a charge of sexual energy that tadalafil will give.
 The program cover, though staged, suggests what is at the core here.
 Frankie is hiding something.
 We don't really get a sense of anything below the surface until she reacts to Johnny's references to children, midway in.
 Until then, she's all deflection and little reflection and we have little to pin our emotional interest upon.
 And, no way of understanding Johnny's obsessive insistence that they are fated for each other.

 Rotundo's Johnny, on the other hand, is one of the best we've seen.
 After some awkwardness in the opening scenes, his won't-take-no-for-an answer drive has the appeal it needs.
 His love of Shakespeare and sudden interest in the radio's classical music seem appropriately ill-fitting, but his interest in it, as iin Frankie, seems genuine and lasting.